harmslab/gpseer/README.md

 An opinionated library for sampling high-order epistasis models to predict phenotypes in a sparsely sampled genotype-phenotype map.
 This is an extremely computationally expensive task, so GPSeer attempts to distribute the tasks using [Dask](https://github.com/dask/dask).

 Still under HEAVY development.
 Please don't use yet.
-The API will change very rapidly.
+The API is still changing very rapidly.

 ## Basic Example

-1. Load a genotype-phenotype map and construct a model for predicting missing phenotypes.
+1. Load a genotype-phenotype map and initialize an epistasis model for predicting missing phenotypes.

 ```python
 from gpmap import GenotypePhenotypeMap